Last Updated on November 21, 2022

 When the bottom pins are flush, the cylinder can spin (rotate).
 That is how the correct key opens the door.

-How Do the Key Pins Prevent a Lock from Opening
+How Do the Lock Pins Stop a Lock from Opening?

 There are also pins, call top pins, that are within the lock housing itself.

-When the key is not in the keyhole, the pins within the cylinder are in a down position and the top pins of the lock housing slide down into the cylinder.
+When the key is not in the keyhole, the pins within the cylinder are in a down position and the top pins of the lock housing slide down into the cylinder holes.
 The top pins are actually pushed into the bottom cylinder to fill the gap by springs.

 These pins block the shear line and prevent the plug from spinning freely.
 This prevents something like, say, a screwdriver from opening the lock.